ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

 from path.to.models import Car, Person
 ```

-Any custom logic defined in a model's file should be tested in the directory `tests/models`, where each model has its own test-file following the naming convention `test_{model}.py`.
-Model-tests should inherit `ModelTestCase` and set their type argument to be the model they are testing.
-The name of the model's test-case should follow the convention `Test{model}`.
+Any custom logic defined in a model-file should be tested in the directory `tests/models`, where each model has its own test-file following the naming convention `test_{model}.py`.
+Model-tests should inherit `ModelTestCase` and set their type parameter to be the model they are testing.
+The name of the model-test-case should follow the convention `Test{model}`.

 ```py
 # tests/models/test_person.py